SMTG-Bham/doped/docs/Future_ToDo.md

   - In these cases, will also want to be able to plot these in a smart manner on the defect TLD.
     Separate lines to the stoichiometrically-equivalent (unperturbed) point defect, but with the same colour just different linestyles? (or something similar)
+- `doped` functions should be equally applicable to the base `pymatgen` `Defect`/`DefectEntry` objects (as well as the corresponding `doped` subclasses) as much as possible.
+Can we add some quick tests for this?

 ## Docs
 - Add LDOS plotting, big selling point for defects and disorder!